asfihassan/3110-Project-Repo/README.md

 Version 1.4: Added input validation to prevent empty file names or invalid folder selections.
 Improved user prompts and added inline comments explaining each major function.
 Committed by Kavish.

-Version 1.5: Added an XML output ,made it so it saves locally in a folder called XML_Outputs (hence if pushed wont look messy, can have it handy to just compare.)
+Version 1.5: Added an XML output ,made it so it saves locally in a folder called XML_Outputs (hence if pushed wont look messy, can have it handy to just compare.)-kavish